 If you have a pending personal injury claim when you file for Chapter 7 bankruptcy, you relinquish to your trustee all control of the settlement of the case, but you retain some control with a Chapter 13 bankruptcy.
 In rare Chapter 13 cases, the cram-down method of reducing debt for an automobile can be used […]

 If you will be filing for bankruptcy protection, you have a few options regarding the best way to pay off a car loan or to buy a new vehicle before or during the period of a Chapter 13 bankruptcy.
-We recently discussed some aspects of bankruptcy with Christopher Holmes and Jess M. Smith, III, partners […]
+How Much?
+FEES Our Locations?
+3 INDY OFFICES Need Help?
+CONTACT US […]

 Retirement accounts are exempt from creditors when filing for bankruptcy, but an inherited IRA is not.
 A recent ruling extending the time to cure arrearage might help you save your house after a tax sale.
 Editor: We recently discussed the changes in the bankruptcy laws with Christopher Holmes, Jess M. Smith, III, partners at Tom […]